Jbleezy/BO1-Reimagined/README.md

 * Bulbs now light up correctly after reload cancelling

 #### Thundergun
-* Changed fire type to full auto
+* Changed fire type to automatic
+* Gives 50 points for each kill
+* Decreased range by 6.25%
 * Fixed empty clip idle, drop, raise, and sprint in animations
-* Gives 50 points for each kill
+* Decreased amount of zombies killed per frame from 9 to 8
-* No longer does any damage to any enemies that are knocked down and not killed
+* Zombies no longer gib from being knocked down
+* Zombies no longer drop powerups when killed from being knocked down

 #### Winter's Howl
-* Changed fire type to full auto
+* Changed fire type to automatic
 * Always kills zombies in 1-3 shots depending on how far away the zombie was from the shot
 * Added a maximum of 8 zombies killed per frame to prevent crashes
 * Enemies that die from the Winter's Howl will now shatter immediately